jkpe/www.jackpearce.co.uk/README.md

 /ghost-proxy\
 `
-This will deploy an instance of Caddy to serve as a reverse proxy for Ghost.
-We're using Caddy to tell App Platform's built-in CDN to cache slightly more agressively.
-You could use nginx here instead.
+This will deploy an instance of Nginx to serve as a reverse proxy for Ghost.
 `

 /ghost-app\